jawah/qh3/README.rst

 What is ``qh3``?
 ----------------

-``qh3`` is a maintained fork of the awesome ``aioquic`` library.
+``qh3`` is a maintained fork of the ``aioquic`` library.
-Important changes/improvements are:

-- Made abi3 compatible, no need to build the wheel all over again on each interpreter version.
-- Only one dependency left!
-Cryptography will remain as long as Python does not ship with proper QUIC implementation.
-- Mitigated deprecated match_hostname.
-- Mimic load_default_certs SSL context from native Python.
-- Remove the need for OpenSSL development headers.
-- Many, many more pre-built wheel for your convenience!
-Including PyPy 3.8 and 3.9 and musl linux distributions.
+It is lighter, faster, and more adapted to mass usage.
+Regularly improved and expect a better time to initial response in issues and PRs.

 ``qh3`` is a library for the QUIC network protocol in Python.
-It features a minimal TLS 1.3 implementation, a QUIC stack and an HTTP/3 stack.
+It features a minimal TLS 1.3 implementation, a QUIC stack, and an HTTP/3 stack.

-QUIC was standardised in `RFC 9000`_ and HTTP/3 in `RFC 9114`_.
+QUIC was standardized in `RFC 9000`_ and HTTP/3 in `RFC 9114`_.
 ``qh3`` is regularly tested for interoperability against other `QUIC implementations`_.